 Putting aside the mythic tales about how Kentucky’s great woodsman Daniel Boone (1734-1820) wrestled a wild bear into submission, 1877 is probably the first time America experienced its first organized bear wrestling show.

-Many other bears would surface, led around the country by their handlers that kept this controversial spectacle alive.
-Arguably the most well-known of these bears and handlers was the duo of American black bear, “Terrible” Ted, and his handler, Canadian wrestler, “The Bearman” Dave McKigney.
+Many other wrestling bears surfaced, led around the country by their handlers that kept this controversial spectacle alive.
+Arguably the most well-known of these bears and handlers was the duo of American black bear "Terrible" Ted, and his handler, Canadian wrestler "The Bearman" Dave McKigney.
 They started working in carnivals around 1958.

-Terrible Ted and McKigney would later move to bigger venues such as Maple Leaf Gardens in Toronto.
-Billed at 7’0” and 680 lbs, Terrible Ted was a handful even for the famed eccentric strongman The Great Antonio, who tussled with Terrible Ted in his hometown of Montreal, Quebec.
+Terrible Ted and McKigney later moved to bigger venues like Maple Leaf Gardens in Toronto.
+Billed at 7’0" and 680 lbs, Terrible Ted was a handful even for the famed eccentric strongman The Great Antonio, who tussled with Terrible Ted in his hometown of Montreal, Quebec.

 In recent years, bear wrestling has all but vanished.
 According to the Coalition for Humane Animal Control, taking a wild animal out of its natural habitat is considered senseless animal exploitation.
 Forcing bears to engage in unnatural behavior, physically and mentally harassed, abused, and stressed is animal exploitation for profit.